data-gymnasia/courses/content/intro-statistics/content.md

 ---
 > id: step-solution-eyeball-lambda

-*Solution*.
-In the $\lambda=1$ picture, it looks like the estimated measure is taking individual points too seriously, since there are lots of points with more mass around them than in the gaps between observations.
+*Solution.* In the $\lambda=1$ picture, it looks like the estimated measure is taking individual points too seriously, since there are lots of points with more mass around them than in the gaps between observations.
 In the $\lambda = 10$ picture, the mass looks way too spread out.
 Among the ones shown, $\lambda = 3$ appears to be the best.

 [Continue](btn:next)